ewuharun/ewuharun/README.md

 **Email:** ewu.harun@gmail.com<br/>
 **Country:** Bangladesh<br/>
 **City:** Dhaka<br/>
-**Phone 1:** +8801531946638<br/>
-**Phone 2:** +8801903028309<br/>
+**Phone 1:** +8801903028309<br/>

 ### 🌱About Me

-I am currently working as an Android Developer in a Company.
-While I was studying at my university i felt that coding is nothing but a play with brains.
-I love to play with logic.
-I try hard to solve a complex problem.
+I am working as an Software Development Engineer-I at Craftsmen.
+Working with serverless technology like aws , terraform , serverless , sns , sqs , lambda , dynamodb ec2 etc. Integrating these techonologies with Java.
+Moreover, I have 1.5 years of experience on Mobile Application Development.